A categorical and algebro-geometric theory of localization: Introduction

 \section{Introduction}

-Localization formulas occupy a singular place in modern geometry.
-They transmute global invariants into explicitly computable contributions supported on a distinguished closed locus: fixed points of group actions, fixed loci of correspondences, degeneracy loci of sections, boundary strata of compactifications, or moduli-theoretic loci singled out by symmetry.
-Classical examples include the torus localization theorems of Atiyah--Bott and Berline--Vergne in equivariant cohomology \cite{AB,BV}, their algebro-geometric counterpart in equivariant intersection theory \cite{EG}, and Thomason's localization theorem in equivariant algebraic $K$-theory \cite{Thomason}.
-In enumerative geometry, virtual localization \cite{GP} lies behind a substantial part of modern Gromov--Witten and Donaldson--Thomas theory \cite{DT,MNOP1,PT}.
-In quantum field theory, supersymmetric localization reduces path integrals to fixed, or more generally BPS, loci, with one-loop determinants encoding the transverse fluctuations \cite{Nekrasov,PestunZabzine,VafaWitten}.
+Localisation formulae occupy a central position in modern geometry.
+They express global invariants as sums, traces or residues supported on a distinguished closed locus: fixed points of group actions, fixed loci of correspondences, degeneracy loci of sections, boundary strata of compactifications, or loci selected by symmetry.
+Classical instances include the localisation theorems of Atiyah--Bott and Berline--Vergne in equivariant cohomology \cite{AB,BV}, the algebro-geometric form of Edidin--Graham \cite{EG}, and Thomason's theorem in equivariant algebraic \(K\)-theory \cite{Thomason}.
+In enumerative geometry, virtual localisation \cite{GP} underlies much of modern Gromov--Witten and Donaldson--Thomas theory \cite{DT,MNOP1,PT}.

-A recurrent structural feature of these formulas is the emergence of an Euler denominator on the localized locus.
-A global class on $X$ restricts to a class on $Z$, but the actual local contribution is obtained only after division by the Euler class of a normal, or virtual normal, object.
-In ordinary equivariant cohomology this denominator is additive; in equivariant $K$-theory it becomes the multiplicative class $\lambda_{-1}(N^{\vee})$; in virtual and physical settings it appears as the finite-dimensional shadow of a one-loop determinant.
-Yet the mechanism forcing the existence of a local contribution is more primitive than any particular denominator calculation.
-At a formal level, what repeatedly intervenes is an open--closed decomposition, adjunction, base change, and the passage from a vanishing statement on $U=X\setminus Z$ to a class supported on $Z$.

-The aim of this paper is to isolate that universal mechanism.
-We work in a six-functor setting with open--closed recollement and formulate a coefficient-theoretic localization formalism whose basic input is simply a class $c\in H^d(X;A)$ restricting trivially to the open complement.
-From this datum we construct a supported refinement, hence a local term on $Z$, and we prove its formal functorialities.
-The central conceptual point, however, is that the local term is not canonical in general.
-Rather, the set of supported refinements forms a torsor under a boundary subgroup arising from the localization long exact sequence.
-After adjunction this becomes a torsor of morphisms $\one_Z\to i^!A[d]$, which we call the \emph{localization torsor} $\Loc_Z^{\mathrm{tor}}(c)$.
-Only when an additional uniqueness principle is available does this torsor collapse to a distinguished class $\Loc_Z(c)$.

-This torsorial viewpoint isolates the formal structure underlying Euler-denominator formulas.
-It explains why so many localization arguments in the literature depend on auxiliary choices---splittings, normal forms, perturbations, local trivialisations, choices of chambers, or coefficient localization.
-Such devices are not merely technical conveniences; they reflect the fact that the intrinsic output of the open--closed formalism is initially a torsor rather than a canonical element.
-The passage from torsor to class is one of the geometric steps that the present article seeks to make explicit.
-In this sense, the localization torsor may be regarded as a refinement of the primary class $c$: once $j^*c$ vanishes on the open complement, the residual local datum on $Z$ is not, in general, a distinguished class but a torsor of supported refinements.